 “Well, get ur punk ass outta here.
 If Chuck catches you, ya might not get away.
 He’s got his ways.”

-We went back into Nathan’s and watched as Chuck returned in a cab and left with her.
+We go back into Nathan’s and watch as Chuck returns in a cab and leaves with her.

-“I think it was covering up her fear.
+“I think it’s covering up her fear.
 I wish we’d been able to get her to open up.”

-“I just wanted to see if she was like us.”
+“I just wanted to see if she’s like us.”

-“Even if she was friendly, what could you have done for her?
+“Even if she’s friendly, what can you do for her?
 You think she can go back to being normal?”

 “After having sex for money with so many people?”

-I thought about it, thinking about all the weird things I had done.
+I think about it, remembering all the weird things I’ve done.

 “There’s something to be said about being tough, what you learn on the streets.”

-“I think I’ll live at home for now,” Scott concluded.
+“I think I’ll live at home for now,” Scott concludes.

-“You may not have noticed, Scott, but you already moved out.”
+“You haven’t noticed, Scott, but you already moved out.”

 ”I think the closer we get to the street, the tougher we’ve got to be.”